GiuleXje/MALLOC-simulator/README.md

   Reconstruction_type will be relevant if we choose to free the memory later, it can be either 0 or 1, we will discuss it when describing FREE.

- A relevant ilustration for want this function desires to achieve:
+ A relevant ilustration for what this function desires to achieve:
 ![image](https://github.com/user-attachments/assets/fd1df3a2-9605-4a4f-a78b-ded24565baa6)